Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Introduction

 This paper provides a computational funnel synthesis method for nonlinear systems under bounded disturbances over a finite-time horizon.
-The main contribution of the paper is to prove that the computed funnel by the proposed method is indeed invariant over the full time interval.
-To this end, we first derive an incremental dynamical system, which represent the system behavior relative to the given nominal trajectory, modeled as an uncertain linear time-varying (LTV) system.
+The main contribution is proving that the computed funnel is indeed invariant over the entire time interval.
+To achieve this, we first derive an incremental dynamical system representing the behavior relative to the given nominal trajectory, modeled as an uncertain LTV system.
 The key idea is to approximate this LTV system to an uncertain linear parameter-varying (LPV) system where the approximation error is treated as a state-, input-, and disturbance-dependent uncertainty.
-Then, this approximation enables us to derive a finite number of LMIs whose satisfaction implies the required continuous-time DLMI to guarantee the invariance of the funnel for the LPV system.
-In this result, we employ LMI conditions that ensure matrix copositivity \cite{parrilo2000semidefinite,arceo2020copositive}.
-With feasibility conditions of linear state and input constraints together, the funnel synthesis problem can be finally formulated as a finite-dimensional semidefinite program (SDP).
-Since the nonlinearity of the original system and the error resulted from the LPV approximation are explicitly taken into account, the resulting funnel is indeed invariant for the original uncertain nonlinear system.
+This enables the derivation of a finite number of LMIs whose satisfaction guarantees the required continuous-time DLMI for the invariance of the funnel.
+In this derivation, we employ LMI conditions that ensure matrix copositivity \citep{parrilo2000semidefinite,arceo2020copositive}.
+Including linear state and input constraints together, the funnel synthesis problem can be finally formulated as a finite-dimensional semidefinite program (SDP).
+Since both the system's nonlinearity and LPV approximation errors are explicitly accounted for, the resulting funnel is guaranteed to be invariant for the original nonlinear system.